After configuring your source database for PowerSync, you’ll need to setup your PowerSync Service.

 Examples of the above can be found in our demo application here.
 Below we go through these in more detail.

-The PowerSync Service uses MongoDB under the hood and requires at least one replica set node.
-A single node is fine for development/staging environments, but a 3-node replicas set is recommended for production.
+MongoDB requires at least one replica set node.
+A single node is fine for development/staging environments, but a 3-node replica set is recommended for production.

 MongoDB Atlas enables replica sets by default for new clusters.